vasilvv/tls-alps/draft-vvv-tls-alps.md

 early data is rejected.
 Thus protocols using both ALPS and early data SHOULD ensure the client and server preferences change infrequently.
 For example, the set of HTTP/2 extensions {{?RFC7540}} implemented by a server only changes when new features are deployed.
-However, mechanisms like GREASE {{?RFC8701}} that randomize values per connection would not perform well.
+However, including different reserved setting identifiers (see Section 7.2.4.1 of {{?I-D.ietf-quic-http}}) in each connection would not perform well.

 # Security Considerations